NorwoodAndBrixtonFoodbank/nbf-website/docs/common-problems.md

 - Make sure all docker containers are running

 ## Any kind of error to do with the data showing up on the website
-- It's possible you may have forgot to run `npm run post_checkout` and thus the front end may be incompatible with the back end
+- It's possible you forgot to run `npm run post_checkout` and thus the front end may be incompatible with the back end.
+Run the command.

 ## Failed to fetch error on attempting to log into website
 - Make sure all docker containers are running; if not, start them